finos/morphir/developers-guide/cadl-docs/README.md

 ##### [Result](https://package.elm-lang.org/packages/elm/core/latest/Result)
 The `result` type in morphir is used to manage errors of a computation that may fail.
 The morphir type `result` returns the second argument if successful else it returns the first; which is the error.
-This concept is supported in CADL through the use of `template` alias whose values are tagged union types.
+This concept is supported in CADL through the use of `template` alias with tagged union types.

 Elm:
 ```elm